beyonddream/beyonddream.github.io/posts/post-3.md

 The two main problem statements I was faced with are:

-1) How to avoid overloading a script that is struggling to handle high contention ?
+1) How to avoid overloading a service that is struggling to handle high request volume ?
-2) How to decide when it is safe to retry ?
+2) How to decide the frequency of retry ?

 The answers to them are Circuit Breaker and Exponential Backoff respectively.